enasequence/read_docs/faq/taxonomy_requests.rst

 instead of one multi-name request may be rejected at the discretion of helpdesk staff.
 Once your request is received, it will be reviewed and sent to the taxonomy service.
-You will be contacted again by ENA staff to let you know the names have been added, or else to request corrections, changes, or clarifications to be made.
+You will be contacted again by ENA staff to let you know the names have been added, or else to request corrections, changes, or clarifications.
-Once this process is complete, the name will be indexed within our submission tool within 2 days and you can then continue your submission.
+Once this process is complete, the name will be indexed within our submission tools within 2 days and you can then continue your submission.

 Author citations should not be included in scientific names.